 UMMS Member Leadership Biographies

-Cervino joined UM CRMC (known then as Civista Medical Center) as Chief Financial Officer in fall 2008 as an independent financial consultant, assuming the role of CEO in February, 2009.
-Civista has achieved positive financial results during his tenure, and he has overseen the growth of the hospital campus by more than 40%.
+Cervino joined UM CRMC (known then as Civista Medical Center) as chief financial officer in fall 2008 as an independent financial consultant, assuming the role of CEO in February 2009.
+Civista has achieved positive financial results during his tenure, and he has overseen the growth of the hospital campus by more than 40 percent.
 Notably, Mr. Cervino guided the transition of Civista Health through a two-year management agreement to full affiliation as a member of the University of Maryland Medical System.
-Under his leadership, UM CRMC has been recognized as a Top Performer for excellence in quality care by the Joint Commission and The Delmarva Foundation for Quality and the recipient of the Excellence in Insights Award by the Healthstream Organization and the 2014 Minogue Award by Maryland Patient Safety Center.
+Under his leadership, UM CRMC has been recognized as a top performer for excellence in quality care by the Joint Commission and The Delmarva Foundation for Quality and the recipient of the Excellence in Insights Award by the Healthstream Organization and the 2014 Minogue Award by Maryland Patient Safety Center.

-Noel is the President of the Charles Regional Medical Center Foundation Board of Directors, and a member of the UM CRMC Board of Directors, the Chesapeake Potomac Health Care Alliance Board, and the Chesapeake Potomac Home Health Board.
-He is also a member of the La Plata Rotary.
+Noel is the president of the Charles Regional Medical Center Foundation Board of Directors and a member of the UM CRMC Board of Directors, the Chesapeake Potomac Health Care Alliance Board, the Chesapeake Potomac Home Health Agency Board and the Chesapeake Potomac Regional Cancer Center Board of Directors.

 Formerly a resident of Glyndon, Maryland, Cervino resides in La Plata and has a son and daughter.